Eli Lilly and Company: 1900s

 In 1905, J. K. Lilly oversaw a large expansion of the company, and it reached annual sales of $1 million.

-Following the 1906 San Francisco earthquake, the company sent much needed medicine to support recovery efforts.
+Following the 1906 San Francisco earthquake, the company sent much-needed medicine to support recovery efforts.

 Before and after World War I, the company experienced rapid growth, including expanded manufacturing facilities at its McCarty Street plant, which improved production capacity with a new Science Building (Building 14), opened in 1911, and a new capsule plant (Building 15) in 1913.
 In 1913, the company began construction of Lilly Biological Laboratories, a research and manufacturing plant on 150 acres near Greenfield, Indiana.

 After World War I, the company's expanded production facilities and introduction of new management methods set the stage for Lilly's next crucial phase—its "aggressive entry into scientific research and development."
 The first big step came in 1919 when Josiah Lilly hired biochemist George Henry Alexander Clowes as director of biochemical research.
-Clowes had extensive medical research expertise and links to the scientific research community, which led to the company's collaborations with researchers in the U.S. and elsewhere.
+Clowes had extensive medical research expertise and links to the scientific research community, which led to the company's collaborations with researchers in the US and elsewhere.
 Clowes's first major collaboration with researchers who developed insulin at the University of Toronto significantly impacted the company's future.
 Lilly's success with insulin production secured the company's position as a leading research-based pharmaceutical manufacturer, allowing it to attract and hire more research scientists and to collaborate with other universities in additional medical research.

-In addition to development of new medicines, the company achieved several technological advances, including automation of its production facilities.
+In addition to developing new medicines, the company achieved several technological advances, including the automation of its production facilities.
 Lilly was also an innovator in pill capsule manufacturing.
 It was among the first manufacturers to insert medications into empty gelatin capsules, which provided a more exact dosage.
 Lilly manufactured capsules for its own needs and sold its excess capacity to others.

 In 1917, Scientific American described Lilly as "the largest capsule factory in the world" and reported that the company was "capable of producing 2.5 million capsules a day".
 One of Lilly's early innovations was fruit flavoring for medicines and sugar-coated pills to make their medicines easier to swallow.
 Over the next few years, the company created tens of millions of capsules and pills annually.

 Other advances improved plant efficiency and eliminated production errors.
 In 1909, Eli Lilly, grandson of the company's founder, introduced a method for blueprinting manufacturing tickets, which created multiples copies of a drug formula and helped eliminate manufacturing and transcription errors.

-In 1919, Josiah hired biochemist George Henry Alexander Clowes as director of biochemical research.
+In 1920, Josiah hired biochemist George Henry Alexander Clowes as a research chemist; Clowes was promoted to director of biochemical research the following year.